Should You Bet on Only One Sport?

 That doesn’t even include some of the top professional soccer leagues in countries such as Belgium, Russia, or Greece.
 There are also a ton of popular leagues in South America that dominate the sports market there.

-All this adds up to soccer being one of the options for singular sport betting.
+All this adds up to soccer being one of the options for singular sports betting.

 If you only have a passing interest in NASCAR, you might be under the impression that NASCAR doesn’t have an offseason.
 Contrary to popular belief, NASCAR does actually take a break at one point during the year.